mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 ---

 Let's set up a simulated dataset that resembles sales opportunities let's have the status of those opportunities depend on the price of these products and their relation to specific groups - in particular products and countries.
-In addition some random effects were also associated with information contained outside of the data.
+In addition some random effects were also added to represent information contained outside of the data - competitor pricing, payment terms and other factors that might have an impact.

-This random effects will be increased to compare how important prior distributions are to effectively model our observations.
+The basic idea is that we have a base price for each product, and based on the amount ordered, there will be quantity discounts.
+In addition, each country and each product might have promotions (relatively small magnitude effects) which don't interact with each other.
+The major driving force behind a converted opportunity is the ratio between the discounted unit price and the base price.
+This script generates the data.

+[insert pic with target distribution]

 ---

-modelling
+Let's use a linear model to study converted opportunities; let's use pymc3 to implement the bayesian form of a logistic regression.
+Our model will have a linear terms for products and countries and it will use the logit as a link function to generate probabilities.
+These probabilities are used in a Binomial distribution to generate the posterior distribution.
+Because we know that the unit price is the most important factor here, let's have a prior distribution that is free to explore the parameter space more readily.
+All attributes are marginalized - we have essentially one model per combination of product and country, with shared intercepts.
+This is more performant and in the end accurate, because we can still use NUTS.
+Using gibbs sampler to sample from discrete variables is possible, but is not fast and it can result in completely inaccurate posteriors.

+y = intercept + intercept_prod + alpha_prod * price + intercept_country + alpha_country * price
+prob = logit^-1(y)
+observations ~ Binomial(p=prob)

+[traceplot]

+For simple models such as this, even weaker priors would probably be informative enough.
+Adding terms for other attributes, like industry or period, will make it more complex, and harder to sample.
+Also, in cases where noise is significant and our observations are not providing a clear signal for the model to pick up, encoding knowledge in priors helps the sampler significantly.

 ---

-linear models extrapolate better
+Linear models extrapolate better, bt of course, the extrapolations follow a linear relation.
+This is not realistic of course - we can imagine that there are strong non-linear relations if unit price get close to nothing, and also when they get several times higher than the base price.
+That said, they're still helpful within the vicinities of the reasonable values.